Dan503/mq-scss/README.md

 I've set up a [test/demo site](https://dan503.github.io/mq-scss/).
 It primarily exists for testing but it does a pretty decent job of demoing what mq-scss can do as well.

+## mq-scss family <!-- omit in toc -->

-If you enjoy using mq-scss, also try out my [mq-js](https://www.npmjs.com/package/mq-js) npm module.
-This allows you to use mq-scss style media queries inside your JavaScript files.
+If you enjoy using mq-scss, you may also enjoy using these:

+- [mq-js:](https://www.npmjs.com/package/mq-js) Allows you to use mq-scss style media queries in your JavaScript files.
+- [query-list:](https://www.npmjs.com/package/query-list) An mq-scss style work around for the lack of container queries in CSS.

 ## Contents <!-- omit in toc -->